Effective altruism: History

 In 2011, Giving What We Can and 80,000 Hours decided to incorporate into an umbrella organization and held a vote for their new name; the "Centre for Effective Altruism" was selected.
-The "Effective Altruists" Facebook group was set-up in November 2012.
 The Effective Altruism Global conference has been held since 2013.
 As the movement formed, it attracted individuals who were not part of a specific community, but who had been following the Australian moral philosopher Peter Singer's work on applied ethics, particularly "Famine, Affluence, and Morality" (1972), Animal Liberation (1975), and The Life You Can Save (2009).
 Singer himself used the term in 2013, in a TED talk titled "The Why and How of Effective Altruism".

+Notable philanthropists

+An estimated $416 million was donated to effective charities identified by the movement in 2019, representing a 37% annual growth rate since 2015.
+Two of the largest donors in the effective altruism community, Dustin Moskovitz, who had become wealthy through co-founding Facebook, and his wife Cari Tuna, hope to donate most of their net worth of over $11 billion for effective altruist causes through the private foundation Good Ventures and are major funders of Open Philanthropy.
+Others influenced by effective altruism include Sam Bankman-Fried, and professional poker players Dan Smith and Liv Boeree.
+Jaan Tallinn, the Estonian billionaire founder of Skype, is known for donating to some effective altruist causes.
+Sam Bankman-Fried launched a philanthropic organization called the FTX Foundation in February 2021, and it made contributions to a number of effective altruist organizations, but it was shut down in November 2022 when FTX collapsed.

+Notable publications and media

-Singer published The Most Good You Can Do: How Effective Altruism Is Changing Ideas About Living Ethically in 2015.
-In the same year, the Scottish philosopher and ethicist William MacAskill published Doing Good Better: How Effective Altruism Can Help You Make a Difference.
+A number of books and articles related to effective altruism have been published that have codified, criticized, and brought more attention to the movement.
+In 2015, philosopher Peter Singer published The Most Good You Can Do: How Effective Altruism Is Changing Ideas About Living Ethically.
+The same year, the Scottish philosopher and ethicist William MacAskill published Doing Good Better: How Effective Altruism Can Help You Make a Difference.

 In 2018, American news website Vox launched its Future Perfect section, led by journalist Dylan Matthews, which publishes articles and podcasts on "finding the best ways to do good".
-In the same year, 80,000 Hours identified economist Yew-Kwang Ng as anticipating many of the ideas of effective altruism in his research on welfare economics and moral philosophy.

 In 2019, Oxford University Press published the volume Effective Altruism: Philosophical Issues, edited by Hilary Greaves and Theron Pummer.

+More recent books have emphasized concerns for future generations.
 In 2020, the Australian moral philosopher Toby Ord published The Precipice: Existential Risk and the Future of Humanity, while MacAskill published What We Owe the Future in 2022.

+In 2023, Oxford University Press published the volume The Good it Promises, The Harm it Does: Critical Essays on Effective Altruism, edited by Carol J. Adams, Alice Crary, and Lori Gruen.